TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 ## Introduction

 This chapter introduces flexible parallel reduction in TNL.
 It shows how to easily implement parallel reduction with user defined operations which may run on both CPU and GPU.
-Parallel reduction is a programming pattern appering very often in different kind of algorithms for example in scalar product, vector norms or mean value evaluation but also in sequences or strings comparison.
+Parallel reduction is a programming pattern appearing very often in different kind of algorithms for example in scalar product, vector norms or mean value evaluation but also in sequences or strings comparison.

 ## Flexible reduction